Spurs have 4 players positive, Atlanta has All-Star concerns - WTMJ

 The postponements announced Tuesday push the total of games that have been moved back this season because of positive tests or contact tracing issues to 29, including the Spurs’ game at Detroit that was to have been played Tuesday night.
 The NBA called that game off on Monday.

-Also postponed: Detroit at Dallas, scheduled for Wednesday, now off because of the severe winter weather that has hit Texas — where more than 4 million homes and businesses were without power Tuesday in subfreezing temperatures.

-Denver will now play at Cleveland on Friday, the NBA said.
-That game, originally targeted for the second half of the season, is replacing the postponed Nuggets-Hornets game on the schedule.
-The NBA has said it will shuffle some games, when possible, to accommodate the need to reschedule games in the second half of the season.
+Meanwhile, two games were added to this week’s slate: Detroit will go to Chicago on Wednesday and Denver will now play at Cleveland on Friday.
+Those games were originally targeted for the second half of the season.
+The NBA has said it will shuffle some games, when possible, to accommodate the need to reschedule postponed games in the second half.

 The NBA does not reveal which players tested positive, but its announcement of the latest postponements said the Spurs had positive tests among players — and did not mention coaches.
 Spurs coach Gregg Popovich announced last month, on his 72nd birthday, that he has received the vaccine that protects against the effects of COVID-19.